pathsny/node-irc-relay/modules/Readme.md

 TBD

-### Listeners ###
+### Message Listeners ###

-* listeners get a copy of every message and can react to them if necessary.
-When invoked a listener receives
+* message_listeners get a copy of every message and action and can react to them if necessary.
+When invoked a message_listener receives
 	1. the nick of the person who sent the message
 	2. the remaining text on that line
-* the listener does not receive messages emitted by the bot.
+* the messages_listener does not receive messages emitted by the bot.
 * for examples look at the modules **imdb\_url\_identifier** or **tell**